MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Language_Modes.md

 ### RestrictedLanguage mode

 The `RestrictedLanguage` mode was created for Windows RT, which is no longer supported.
-This mode still exists, but it's deprecated and no longer used.
+This mode is also used to process modules manifests loaded by `Import-Module`.

 In `RestrictedLanguage` mode, users can run commands (cmdlets, functions, CIM commands, and workflows), but can't use script blocks.